 In this short video clip from Martha’s Vineyard in 2015, Phakchok Rinpoche explains the fundamental principles of meditation.

 How do we learn to meditate?
 What does it really mean?
 What are we supposed to be doing when we meditate?
 Maybe we have even tried to meditate before, but we got frustrated.
 Can meditation be simple?

 What is meditation really?
 Rinpoche reminds us of the Sanskrit term– Samādhi.
 Samādhi means nature.

-Meditation: Perfection of our Mind Nature
+Meditation: Mind Nature is Pure